-The Company's U.K. subsidiary has available a £8,500,000 (approximately \$10.5 million) revolving line of credit financing agreement with Lloyds Bank Commercial Finance Limited ("UK Line of Credit") which is subject a to six-month notice by either party.
+The Company's U.K. subsidiary has available a £10,000,000 (approximately \$13.5 million) revolving line of credit financing agreement with Lloyds Bank Commercial Finance Limited ("U.K. Line of Credit") which is subject to a six-month notice by either party.
 The line has several tranches based on currency or underlying security.
-Interest is payable monthly at the base rate (UK LIBOR or Lloyds Bank Base Rate as published) plus 1.95% to 2.45% depending on the tranche.
-The line of credit weighted average interest rate was approximately 2.44% as of January 1, 2017.
+Interest is payable monthly at the base rate (U.K. LIBOR or Lloyds Bank Base Rate as published) plus 1.95% to 2.45% depending on the tranche.
+The line of credit weighted average interest rate was approximately 2.36% as of December 31, 2017.
 Borrowings on the line of credit are subject to the underlying borrowing base specified in the agreement.
 The underlying borrowing base is currently determined based upon eligible accounts receivable and inventories.
 The line of credit is secured by substantially all of the subsidiary's assets and includes certain financial and restrictive covenants.